tams-cso/hacktams-registration/README.md

 ## Build

 Finally, to build the app for production, use `yarn build`.
-There is a simple [esbuild](https://esbuild.github.io/) script that will bundle and parse all the files.
+The gulp script will bundle and parse all the files for production.